By Aayushi Bagga

 It is also understandable that if you are working or are a student, there are some obligations that need your attention.
 Thus some of the following tips can be adopted to make sure that both work and recovery periods can be managed.

 In order to prevent something that impairs you, it is crucial to gather information about it, acknowledge it and then work upon it.
 Thus, self-awareness in the situation is critical.
 Over time, people with autism can learn that certain events can lead to burnout.
-They can sense subtle signs as well that they are close to burnout.
+They can sense subtle symptoms of autistic burnout.

-When they actively look out for these signs, they will be better prepared with strategies to prevent them.
+When they actively look out for these signs of autistic burnout, they will be better prepared with strategies to prevent them.
 Examples include leaving social situations early, planning a recovery day, etc.

 1) Gaining support from loved ones: Involve yourself with those people who can understand your condition and will genuinely support you and accept you as you are so that you don’t need to mask or camouflage yourselves in front of them.
 You can even join communities.